r-cryptocurrency/gasbot/README.md

 The faucet is currently paying out:

-* 0.00004 ETH on Arbitrum Nova network (enough to cover 30-50 MOON transfers)
+* Up to 0.00003 ETH on Arbitrum Nova network (enough to cover 30-40 MOON transfers)
-* 0.04 MATIC on Polygon network (enough to cover 2-4 NFT transfers)
+* Up to 0.03 MATIC on Polygon network (enough to cover 2-3 NFT transfers)

 ## Code